Grenada Co-operative League Ltd

 Non-Affiliated Co-operatives (Active)

-• Grenada Commercial Transport Enterprise Co-operative
+• Commercial Transport Enterprise Co-operative (CTEC)

-• Minor Spices Marketing Co-operative
+• Minor Spices Co-operative Society Ltd

-• Spice Isle Janitorial Services
+• Spice Isle Janitorial Services Co-operative Society Ltd

-• St. George North East Women’s Co-operative
+• St. George North-East Women’s Co-operative Society Ltd